Resident Evil 3: Nemesis: Development

 Unlike previous Resident Evil games, which mostly took place inside buildings, Resident Evil 3 takes place largely in the streets of Raccoon City.
 This allowed the developers to create more varied environments.
 Capcom introduced more action mechanics, which resulted in the addition of the 180-degree turn and a dodge feature to avoid attacks.
-Additionally, the developers designed the game so that up to nine enemies can appear at the same time, and improved their artificial intelligence to hunt the player up and down stairs.
+Additionally, they allowed for up to nine enemies to appear at the same time and improved their artificial intelligence to hunt the player up and down stairs.
 The Nemesis creature was inspired by the liquid-metal T-1000 from the 1991 film Terminator 2: Judgment Day.
 According to Mikami, "I wanted to introduce a new kind of fear into the game, a persistent feeling of paranoia.
 The Nemesis brings that on in spades.
 When it disappears after the first confrontation, you live in constant dread of the next attack.
 The idea is to make you feel like you're being stalked."

-The game was developed concurrently with the Dreamcast version of Resident Evil – Code: Veronica.
+Resident Evil 3 was developed concurrently with the Dreamcast version of Resident Evil – Code: Veronica.
 It was originally referred to as Biohazard 1.9 or Biohazard 1.5 because it takes place between the first two Resident Evil games.
 Although Code: Veronica is set after Resident Evil 2, Capcom wanted Nemesis to be the third numbered game to keep the PlayStation games consistent.
 Development began with a team of 20 people, but the size gradually increased to between 40 and 50 staff members.
 Unlike Resident Evil 2, which features two discs with two different protagonists, Resident Evil 3 is a single-CD game that centers on Jill Valentine.
 Capcom chose her as the only protagonist because she was "the only suitable character remaining", noting that Claire Redfield and Chris Redfield had already been chosen for Code: Veronica.